dobriak/dobriak-hugo/content/post/using-calico-on-dcos.md

 Here ```networkName``` tells Marathon to assign ```USER``` - CNI type of networking to the container and attach it to a network called "calico".

 The IP address will be assigned automatically and the container will be tagged with the key-value pairs inside the ```labels``` section.
-Those key-value pairs will later come handy when we design our security policy.
+Those key-value pairs will come in handy later when we design our security policy.

-By default, all containers assigned to the same Calico network will be able to talk to eachother.
+By default, all containers assigned to the same Calico network will be able to talk to each other.
 In practice, this is not secure at all, so we will create a policy that will allow us to split our containers in logical groups with isolation between them.

 ### Simple Use Case